vghpe/vghpe.github.io/content/posts/2024-12-15-traditionalist.md

 ---
-title: What does the angry mob actually "say" about Intergalactic
+title: What's the rage about Naughty Dog's Intergalactic all about?
 date: 2024-12-15T12:00:00Z
 slug: traditionalist
 aliases:
   - /posts/traditionalist/
-draft: false
+draft: true
 tags:
   - research
 ---
-I decided to catalog internet "grievances" over the *Intergalactic* reveal trailer at The Game Awards 2024.

-Why am I doing this?
-Well.
-I.. don't.. get it.
-So let's do some science!! <!--more-->
+At The Game Awards 2024 Naughty Dog revealed Intergalactic: The Heretic Prophet.
+I thought the setup, concept, presentation and music was great.
+But a lot of people were very very angry apparently.

-It can be hard to pull out the true grievances from the layers of memes, obsession over like/dislike ratios, and content creators with questionable motives who financially benefit from outrage.
+Why?
+Well, the culture war is confusing and it can be hard to pull out the true grievances from the layers of memes, obsession over like/dislike ratios, and content creators with questionable motives who financially benefit from outrage.

-The quotes below are gathered from users on Reddit, X, Youtube and Instagram.
+Here's is an attempt to catalogue a list of what's being said on Reddit, X, Youtube and Instagram.
 I ignored anything that seemed purely spiteful and focused on repeating patterns.

 ---